-47. The Lancashire Ecological Network mapping will be made available to view on the Lancashire County Council website at http://mario.lancashire.gov.uk/agsmario/ (not yet available) These maps should be assessed before an application is submitted in order to ascertain whether proposals fall within one of the networks (currently identified for Woodland and Scrub, Grassland, Wetland and Heath) If an application is likely to affect a Key Feature of the Ecological Network, a survey and assessment of the impact of the proposal on the function of the Network must be submitted with the application.
+48. The Ecological Network mapping can be viewed on the individual authority websites.
+These maps should be assessed before an application is submitted in order to ascertain whether proposals fall within one of the networks.
+If an application is likely to affect a Key Feature of the Ecological Network, a survey and assessment of the impact of the proposal on the function of the Network must be submitted with the application.
 Designated sites, priority habitats and biodiversity features will often also form components of the Ecological Network.
 Therefore, if development is likely to affect them, a survey and assessment will already be required.
-The survey and assessment should be expanded to also assess the function of these areas as part of the Ecological Network and the impact of the development upon the Network.
+The survey and

-48. In any circumstances where a proposal comes forward within the Network, and it is not considered likely to affect a designated site, priority habitat or biodiversity feature as set out in Appendix 2, Table 1 (or trigger a Protected Species Assessment, as set out in Appendix 3, Table 2), applicants should consult with a qualified ecologist to ascertain whether the functioning of the Ecological Network is likely to be affected by the development.
+- assessment should be expanded to also assess the function of these areas as part of the Ecological Network and the impact of the development upon the Network. - 49.
+In any circumstances where a proposal comes forward within the Network, and it is not considered likely to affect a designated site, priority habitat or biodiversity feature as set out in Appendix 2, Table 1 (or trigger a Protected Species Assessment, as set out in Appendix 3, Table 2), applicants should consult with a qualified ecologist to ascertain whether the functioning of the Ecological Network is likely to be affected by the development.
 If Ecological Networks are likely to be affected, then a Survey and Assessment will be required.
 If they are not likely to be affected then a covering letter from an ecologist should support the application demonstrating that there has been no net loss of biodiversity and, ideally, demonstration that there has been a net gain to the functioning of the Network.